7vignesh/Ctrix-Chat-App/README.md

     ```
     The app will be available at `http://localhost:3000`.

+make sure to check npm run build if it worke

 ## Contributing

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.